tclements/tclements.github.io/cv/index.rst

 I graduated from Cornell Engineering in May 2015 with a B.S. in Mathematical Geoscience and a minor in physics.
 I was a research assistant in the Earthquake Seismology Lab in the Department of Earth and Atmospheric Science at Cornell University, advised by Prof. Katie Keranen.

 I got into seismology because I could do physics, play with big computers and go around the world to dig holes.
-I've thus far dug holes at Mount St. Helens, WA, Amhara and Oromia, Ethiopia, Laguna del Maule, Chile, Enid, Oklahoma, Cambridge, MA, Medford, MA, and Seattle, WA.
+I've thus far dug holes at Mount St. Helens, WA; Amhara and Oromia, Ethiopia; Laguna del Maule, Chile; Enid, Oklahoma; Cambridge, MA; Medford, MA; and Seattle, WA.

 Education
 ============